jlcunningham3/Data-Mining-Statistical-Learning/Exercise 2/Exercise-2.md

 I don’t think this dataset is appropriate for building a predictive model of defaults.
-Instead, I would recommend the bank use a dataset consisting of a random sample of loans in the bank’s overall portfolio (perhaps larger than n = 1000, if possible, to ensure a high enough number of defaulted loans are included).
+Instead, I would recommend the bank use a dataset consisting of a random sample of loans in the bank’s overall portfolio.